Monday, 28 March 2016

 The Interior of the Orchard Street Theatre

 There followed a period of intense commercial rivalry.
-A play performed at one theatre on one night would be put on at the rival establishment on the following evening or even the same night.
-The manager of Simpson's Henry Brown complained that his carpenter and machinist had been got dead drunk and abducted to Orchard Street.
-Brown himself was lured to work at Orchard street 2 years after making this complaint.
+A play performed at one theatre on one night would be put on at the rival establishment the following evening or even the same night.
+The manager of Simpson's, Henry Brown, complained that his carpenter and machinist had been got dead drunk and abducted to Orchard Street.
+Brown himself was lured to work at Orchard Street 2 years after making this complaint.

-Nearly six-year on neither the new theatre nor the theatre at Simpson's was doing much more than covering their cost and John Palmer offered Simpson £600 a year to stop hosting performances.
-The last performance as the Rooms took place in 1756 with a performance of Henry VIII in a programme which included a farce called Harlequin's Vagaries.
+Nearly six years on, neither the new theatre nor the theatre at Simpson's was doing much more than covering its costs, and John Palmer offered Simpson £600 a year to stop hosting performances.
+The last performance as the Rooms took place in 1756, with a performance of Henry VIII in a programme that included a farce called Harlequin's Vagaries.